larpon/shy/README.md

 # Shy

-An intuitive, opinionated and solid foundation for game development and creative coding written in V.
+Aims to be an intuitive, opinionated and solid foundation for game development and creative coding written in [V](https://vlang.io) with which you can easily build and distribute small to medium sized 2D games or applications.

 The `shy` project works both as a V module and a standalone CLI tool.

-`shy` aims to be a solid foundation with which you can build and distribute small to medium sized 2D games or applications with ease.

 # Targets